 The complete whole became far more than the sum of the individual parts.
 Wood's pictures captured events in the life of his Montpelier village or related compelling moral tableaux such as the accusing spouse imploring the saloon-keeper in "The Drunkard's Wife."

-It would be impossible to understand Wood's life and work without underlining his and his wife Minerva's affectionate relationship to his hometown of Montpelier.
-While Wood traveled widely to locations around the country and Europe to execute his art projects, he returned regularly to Montpelier.
+It would be impossible to understand Wood's life and work without underlining he and his wife Minerva's affectionate relationship to his hometown of Montpelier.
+Although Wood traveled widely around the country and Europe to execute his art projects, he returned regularly to Montpelier.

 He also took time to banter with his neighbors, or to toss surplus apples from his orchard to neighborhood children from the top of his retaining wall at Athenwood.
-(After his death in 1903, one of the floral tributes at his service would be "Given by the children of Northfield Street.")
+(After his death in 1903, one of the floral tributes at his service bore the legend "Given by the children of Northfield Street.")

 Wood also traveled to the great museums of Europe to copy splendid works of Rembrandt, Raphael, Murillo, Titian, Turner and others.
 The results of these gifts persists today in the Wood Art Gallery on the Vermont College Campus.

-Wood surely represented the conservative wing of the American art establishment during his many years as the president of the National Academy (artist James Smillie termed Wood's faction the "old fogy element").
-Wood and his colleagues were less enamored of the impressionist and "French Tendencies" in art than the so-called progressives such as Smillie and Frederick Dielman.
+Wood represented the conservative wing of the American art establishment during his many years as the president of the National Academy.
+Artist James Smillie termed Wood's faction the "old fogy element" because Wood and his colleagues were less enamored of the impressionists and "French Tendencies".

-Perhaps Wood failed to meet Bertolt Brecht's dictum that art should be a hammer that shapes society.
-But Wood's evocative work nevertheless holds a mirror to the past, allowing us, albeit imperfectly, to enter into its culture to recapture precious moments of its everyday life.
+Perhaps he failed to meet Bertolt Brecht's dictum that art should be a hammer that shapes society.
+But his evocative work nevertheless holds a mirror to the past, allowing us, albeit imperfectly, to enter into its culture to recapture precious moments of everyday life.